cepalle/red-tetris/README.md

 Full Stack TypeScript Multiplayer Tetris Game build with ts-node, socket.io, React and Redux.

-Tested with mocha chai and nyc.
+Tested with mocha, chai and nyc.

 ## Run it locally